net-daemon/docs/docs/started/installation.md

     ![](/img/docs/started/daemon.png)

-4. Deploy your apps and run the add-on.
-Check the add-on logs for errors.
-See [deploy your apps](#deploy-your-apps) for details.
+4. Deploy your apps in the `/config/netdaemon/apps` folder.

 ### Advanced add-on configurations
 The standard way running your apps in add-on is just to copy the `.cs` and `.yaml` files to `/config/netdaemon/apps` and it will dynamically compile and run them.
 If you want to use own project with custom dependecies you will have to use the advanced deployment options.
 Specify the `AppSource`setting in add-on config.
 If you set a `app_source: folder`, the it will dynamically compile and run apps in `/config/netdaemon/folder`.
 If `app_source: daemonapp.csproj` it will compile and run the project in `/config/netdaemon/daemonapp.csproj` with all it's dependencies.
 Set the `app_source: daemonapp.dll` it will run the published project in `/config/netdaemon/daemonapp.dll`.